venkateshness/venkateshness.github.io/raison_d'etre.md

 <h1> The raison(s) d'être </h1>

-1. Humans have historically been explorers; from looking into the dark starry sky with tiny telescopes & figuring out the sun being the host star, to placing the ingenious and astonishing James-Webb Space Telescope looking further back in time, we have always been intrigued by: How it all came to be ?.
+1. Humans have historically been explorers; from looking into the dark starry sky with tiny telescopes & figuring out the sun being the host star, to placing the ingenious James-Webb Space Telescope looking further back in time, we have always been intrigued by: How it all came to be ?.
 It discomforts me: How do we know more about the cosmos authored by the brain/mind, than knowing about the author in the first place ?

 2. Even though the necessary ingredients that go into making a person a person does not vary much between people, everyone is pretty unique -- driven by rich experiences, perception and so on.
 I wonder if there is at all a point of divergence ?